The invention of the electric guitar was a major milestone in music history.

-It has often been said that the guitar was simply an evolution of the lute or zither, which is thought to be one of the instruments played by the upper class of Ancient Rome.
+It has often been said that the guitar was simply an evolution of the lute or zither - each one a hollow body string guitar - which were thought to be one of the instruments played by the upper class of Ancient Rome.

 However, archaeologists have discovered traces of string instruments like the harp or the tamburica, which are about 3500 years old.
 At this time the first guitar was created: a guitar used by the Egyptian singer Har-Mose.

 As you might very well suspect, the guitar has undergone many evolutions since then, including the appearance of the electric guitar in the 20th century.
 It became electric - and could be amplified - it was given greater tuning stability and playability, as well as a wide variety of shapes and sizes: with a cutaway, archtop, and solid body.